solana-labs/solana/book/src/running-validator/validator-start.md

 Depending on the string requested, it may take days to find a match...

-## Wallet Configuration
+## More Solana CLI Configuration

-Set solana configuration to use your validator keypair for all following
+Now that you have a keypair, set the solana configuration to use your validator keypair for all following commands:
-commands:

 ```bash
 solana set --keypair ~/validator-keypair.json